 In March 2020, the Queensland Government approved Sunwater’s application to amend the water-sharing rules to maximise allocations in the Bundaberg Water Supply Scheme.

 From 1 July 2020, Sunwater’s existing unsold water allocations were removed from the Burnett River sub-scheme announced allocation formula.

 These amendments have maximised the amount of water available to farmers and businesses throughout the region.

 For more information on water allocations for the Bundaberg Water Supply Scheme, visit the Sunwater website.

-- Sunwater is delivering the Paradise Dam Essential Works project to ensure the safety of communities downstream of the dam.
+- Sunwater delivered the Paradise Dam Essential Works project as an initial step to ensure the safety of communities downstream of the dam.

-- Building Queensland completed the Paradise Dam Options Assessment in February 2020, which ruled out the decommissioning of Paradise Dam and provided the basis for the detailed business case.
+- The former Building Queensland completed the Paradise Dam Options Assessment in February 2020, which ruled out decommissioning Paradise Dam and provided the basis for the Options Assessment.